 It offers you more templates for landing pages and checkout pages, has more powerful email marketing automation tools and supports an inbuilt scheduling app.

 Now Kartra includes a membership site builder as well.
-However, the end-user experience is pretty average and it lacks some very essential learning and engagement features, so I don’t recommend you use Kartra to host your courses or membership.
+However, the end-user experience is pretty average and it lacks some very essential features, so I don’t recommend you use Kartra to host your courses or membership.

 Kartra will be a better option for you if your membership is hosted (or you plan to host them) on a specialized platform and you basically need an all-in-one sales and marketing platform.